Jana Nayagan: Music

 The soundtrack is composed by Anirudh Ravichander, in his fifth collaboration with Vijay after Kaththi (2014), Master (2021), Beast (2022) and Leo (2023); maiden with H. Vinoth.
 The audio rights were acquired by T-Series for ₹35 crore, highest for a Tamil film.
 It marks T-Series' third album with Anirudh after Jawan (2023) and Devara (2024), both non-Tamil language films.

 Compositions for the film's music began in September 2024.
 Vijay was reported to sing one of the tracks in the album, his subsequent fifth collaboration with Anirudh as a singer, after "Selfie Pulla" from Kaththi, "Kutti Story" from Master, "Jolly O Gymkhana" from Beast and "Naa Ready" from Leo.
 The song would have rap written and performed by Asal Kolaar.
-Indian-American rapper Hanumankind confirmed in May 2025, that he has contributed a powerful song to the film.
+Indian-American rapper Hanumankind confirmed in May 2025 that he has contributed a powerful song to the film.
 The first single "Thalapathy Kacheri" was released on 8 November 2025.
+The second single "Oru Pere Varalaaru" was released on 18 December 2025.
+It subsequently became the most-viewed Tamil song within 24 hours, garnering over 26 million views.
+The third single "Chella Magale" was released on 26 December 2025.
+The fourth single "Raavana Mavandaa" was released on 2 January 2026.
+The fifth single "Adiye En Poonthene" was released on 17 July 2026.
+The full album was released on 22 July 2026.